-To confirm you wish to enter this year’s competition you must return a fully completed and signed entry form, together with an entry fee payment of £35.
-By entering the competition the teacher in charge of a team agrees to manage a team for the duration of their involvement in the competition, and to submit a team at each stage of the competition they get through to.
-This involves selecting a team of students, passing on all necessary information and materials to these students, ensuring that the team arrives at the event(s) on time and are supervised for the duration of the event(s).
-Late withdrawals seriously disrupt the competition and the organisers should be informed of any difficulties as soon as possible.
+To confirm you wish to enter one of our championships, you must return a fully completed and signed entry form, together with an entry fee payment of £75.
+By entering the championship the teacher in charge of a team agrees to manage a team for the duration of the championship.
+This involves selecting a team of students, passing on all necessary information and materials to these students, ensuring that the team arrives at the event on time and are supervised for the duration of the event.
+Late withdrawals seriously disrupt the championships and the organisers should be informed of any difficulties as soon as possible.

-On very rare occasions some schools prepare for the wrong side of their debate motion.
-This can best be avoided by reading the full motion wording, and not just the abbreviated title as this is not always a clear indication of what a team will be arguing ‘For’ or ‘Against’.
+On very rare occasions, some schools prepare for the wrong side of their debate motion.
+This can best be avoided by reading the full motion wording, and not just the abbreviated title, as this is not always a clear indication of what a team will be arguing ‘For’ or ‘Against’.
 As an example, the debate Votes for Prisoners: “No prisoner should have the vote” would have the team arguing ‘For’ the motion arguing against votes for prisoners.
 Note also that the short title for the motion gives no indication of this – only by reading the full motion could a team understand this.

 In the event that a team has prepared for the wrong side of their debate they must nevertheless argue for the side of the debate they were allocated or choose to forfeit the debate to the other team.
-It is the competing schools responsibility to ensure they are clear what side of the motion they are arguing.
+It is the competing school’s responsibility to ensure they are clear what side of the motion they are arguing.

 Use of audio visual equipment is not permitted to be used by debaters as part of their presentation.
 Use of sound or projection both detracts from the spirit of the competition and is disruptive to the timekeeping of each debate.